The TUPE transfer process, what you need to know and why it isn’t as daunting as it might seem.

 - details of any collective agreement which applies to the employee

 It’s also important that the new employer gains assurances from the existing employer that no changes can be made to the supplied TUPE information once supplied, without prior agreement.
-We would advise that the school requests a letter of indemnity from the previous employer to guarantee that the TUPE information is correct and in full.
+We would advise that the school requests written confirmation from the outgoing employer to guarantee that the TUPE information is correct and in full.

 Employees can refuse to work for a new employer.
-This would in effect mean they are resigning- they wont normally be able to claim unfair dismissal or redundancy as there is a job for them at the point of transfer, they are choosing not to take that job.
+This would in effect mean they are resigning- they would not normally be able to claim unfair dismissal or redundancy as there is a job for them at the point of transfer, they are choosing not to take that job.

-They don’t have to give prior notice, they can simply tell the employer or new employer, before the transfer happens.
+They don’t have to give prior notice, they can simply tell the employer or new employer, right up to before the transfer happens.
 Employment then ends at the time of transfer.

 Should the existing employer wish to offer alternative employment to an employee they can, but the existing employer has no obligation to do this.